The town of Aguadilla is becoming a leader in tourism, making it a great time to visit.

 There is just one catch if you want to enjoy Playuelas.
 You will have to camp because there are no hotels or short-term rentals in Playuelas.

-Even though Playuelas is just a 10-minute drive from my house, I have camped at Playuelas Horse Ride Campground with family and friends from the United States mainland.
+Even though Playuelas is just a 10-minute drive from my house, I have camped at Playuelas Horse Ride Campground with family and friends from the mainland United States.
 I highly recommend PHR Campground!

 Check out Playuelas in the following video: